Why Is My Car Making a Rattling Noise?

 Mechanic changing engine oil and fluids

-The serpentine belt drives your car’s alternator, AC compressor and water pump.
+The serpentine belt (also known as the fan belt) drives your car’s alternator, AC compressor and water pump.
 If you’re not sure how to tell the difference between a serpentine belt and a timing belt, the latter can’t usually be seen because it’s hidden under protective covers.

 Driving your car with a faulty or broken serpentine belt can cause the engine to overheat, so the best thing you can do is open up the bonnet to have a look and decide whether you can take the car to a mechanic yourself or if it will need towing.